taylor-giles/Tetrify/README.md

 ### Simulation Options

-Some images are not "Tetrify-able" using the default settings, for various reasons.
+Some images are not "Tetrify-able" using the default settings, for various reasons (described below).
 The Simulation Options on the right are designed to offer greater flexibility, allowing the simulation to "bend the rules" in certain ways to make it possible to Tetrify a wider range of images, through some compromises.
-Use this guide to better understand why some images are not "Tetrify-able" and how to use these options to work around those restrictions:
+Use the following guide to better understand why some images are not "Tetrify-able" and how to use these options to work around those restrictions:

 *   **False Positives** - The maximum number of extra cells that the animation is "allowed" to fill with blocks.
 For example, an image consisting of exactly three cells in a line would not be "Tetrify-able", because there is no Tetromino that consists of only three cells.
 However, allowing at least one "false positive" would mean that an extra background cell could be filled, and an animation could be generated.
 In general, increasing this value will increase the likelihood that an animation will be found, while sacrificing image integrity.
 *   **False Negatives** - The maximum number of image cells that the animation is "allowed" to omit.
 For example, an image consisting of exactly five cells in a line would not be "Tetrify-able", because there is no way to fill exactly five cells with Tetrominoes.
 However, allowing at least one "false negative" would mean that the extra cell could be left as background, and an animation could be generated.
 In general, increasing this value will increase the likelihood that an animation will be found, while sacrificing image integrity.